retxxxirt/proxy_list/README.md

 <h4> Arguments: </h4>
 <ul>
     <li>
-        <b>sources</b>
+        <b>parsers</b>
-        - list of sources.
+        - list of parsers.
 May contain name of built-in parser (for example 'spys.one') or custom parser definitions.
 This definition should return list of proxy objects.
 Default - all built-in parsers.
     </li>